987839088534212

 • Incredible opportunities to see the world

-…but before making a commitment to an agency for a position, there are some important things to consider.
+But before you jump in and make a commitment to an agency for a traveling position, there are some important things to consider.

 Experienced travel nurses may counsel you to do the following: